anjackson/codex/content/workflows/bbc-micro-recovery/index.md

 BBC Master, with floppy drive and screen.
 ```

 We already had a special [BBC Master][1] that had been fitted [this with clever CompactFlash drive kit][1], which we had previously purchased for the purposes of just this kind of experimentation.
-This [device][13] allows a relatively modern media type to be accessed on the BBC as if it were an 1MHz IDE a hard disk.
+This [device](#hardware) allows a relatively modern media type to be accessed on the BBC as if it were an 1MHz IDE a hard disk.

 ```{figure} ./images/15092009066-idekit.jpg
 ---